“For my part, I travel not to go anywhere, but to go. I travel for travel’s sake. The great affair is to move.”

 And… What exactly are my overwhelming amount of interests?

-- I am a vocal vegetarian who hasn’t broken code in over twelve years and counting.
+- I am a vocal vegetarian who hasn’t been swayed back to the darkside in over thirteen years and counting.

 - I have a the itch to travel whenever is feasibly possible.